LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 Build yourself a **private** toolset with your obfuscated tools.
 And last but not least: Don´t submit samples to Microsoft nor to VirusTotal if you want to use them on your next assessment.

 That´s it for now folks.
 Hope you enjoyed and happy pentesting.

+If you want to practice all the crazy stuff and want to learn more, I highly recommend you take [Rasta Mouse´s](https://twitter.com/_RastaMouse) RTO [course](https://www.zeropointsecurity.co.uk/red-team-ops) and exam.